-Fast and reliable - that's the pilot's verdict on our three Dauphin N2 helicopters.
+Fast and reliable - that's the pilot's verdict on our Dauphin N2 and Dauphin N3+ helicopters.

-We rely on our three aircraft to cover an area of about 8,000 square miles.
+We rely on our aircraft to cover an area of about 8,000 square miles.
 They need to handle challenging conditions and be able to land in varied environments such as mountain ranges, urban centres and busy motorways.
 Thankfully, we've got just the tool for the job...

 What type of aircraft are they?

-Our three aircraft are all Eurocopter Dauphin AS365 N2 aircraft, and our latest addition is the Eurocopter Dauphin AS365 N3+ aircraft.
+Three of our aircraft are Eurocopter Dauphin AS365 N2 aircraft, and our latest addition is the Eurocopter Dauphin AS365 N3+ aircraft.
 These are medium-weight twin-engine helicopters that are used globally for civilian and military activity.
 No other air ambulance charity in the UK operates these aircraft.

 Where are they based?